criticalinsight/trade_guys/_drafts/test-post.md

 featured_in_archive: false

 ---
 Jacque test.
 This is a test.
+Netlify shouldn't be working.